 Honeymooners and those wanting extra waterfront privacy should book a remote Rock Cottage, or one of the Seagrape suites, which sit in their own private cove (be sure to ask if you prefer to be 'up' or 'down').

 The Long House is the largest offering, with 3 bedrooms, 3 bathrooms, and a kitchen and sitting room.
 It is closer to the road than the sea, but great for bunch of friends.
 Most rooms have showers only, although they are generously sized.
 Our bathroom (in Patio) was open to the bedroom, so be sure to know your sharer quite well!

 Meals are taken in the open-air restaurant that overlooks the pool and shoreline.
 Menus change daily but feature modern Jamaican food and use seasonal local ingredients.

-Breakfast includes juices, smoothies, a choice of eggs, pancakes, and a daily Jamaican special - perhaps Ackee and Saltfish, Steamed Callaloo and Fried Plantains.
+Breakfast consists of a complimentary continental breakfast of fresh seasonal fruit, cereals, jams, breads, bakery juice, coffee, tea, with possibility of ordering a la carte eggs, pancakes, waffles, omelettes, ackee and salt fish, and Jamaican sides such as Calalloo, plantain and bammy.
 Lunch is an a la carte menu - maybe Escoveitched Chicken Salad, Smoked Marlin Salad or Curried Pumpkin Roti, though we recommend the Tensing Burger if you are hungry!